DinographicPixels/TouchGuild/README.md

 ---

 # EARLY ACCESS COMING SOON!
-If you read this, it means it's still not release, we're publishing the library soon, and probably within' the end of the week.
+If you read this, it means it's still not released, we're publishing the library soon, and probably within' the end of the week.
 See ya!

 # 🌟 Get started